 7. Mask.
 Create a mask out of a mini cardboard box, scissors, and epoxy, and transform yourself into a robot- or crocodile-head to go out trick-or-treating or dress up for a Halloween party.
 Or just because.

 8. Armor.
 No more Mr. Nice Guy.
-If anybody makes fun of your robot mask, honor demands that you challenge him or her to a duel with paper-towel tubes.
+If anybody makes fun of your crocodile mask, honor demands that you challenge him or her to a duel with paper-towel tubes.
 The going might get rough, so you'll need cardboard box armor to protect yourself.

 9. Couch Protector.
 Trying to train a pet not to jump on your couch?
 Good luck (heh heh).
 Dollars to dog biscuits, Simba or Lady will be up there again as soon as your back is turned … unless you use a giant IKEA box, flattened out as a sofa shield.